jcchouinard/mkdocs-template/docs/nav_2/subnav_1/article_2.md

 ---
-description: Article 2
+title: Article with title and meta description
+description: This is a meta description tag

 authors:
     - Jean-Christophe Chouinard
 ---

-# Article 2
+# Article with title and meta description